JohnTwentyTwo/Valorant-Checker-Fullcapture/README.md

 This is a tools that show the infomation of the valorant account.
 You put the account in it and then it will check the info.
 Only show account that is full captured, otherwise, it wont show in result Auto create result folder
+Remember, to make this tools works, you need to put your own combo file and make sure the combo file is not damage and doesnt have the blank line

 How to use: install python, install all library that is needed